Movie projector: Digital projectors

 In 1999, digital cinema projectors were being tried out in some movie theaters.
 These early projectors played the movie stored on a computer, and sent to the projector electronically.
 Due to their relatively low resolution (usually only 2K) compared to later digital cinema systems, the images at the time had visible pixels.
 By 2006, the advent of much higher 4K resolution digital projection reduced pixel visibility.
 The systems became more compact over time.
 By 2009, movie theaters started replacing film projectors with digital projectors.
 In 2013, it was estimated that 92% of movie theaters in the United States had converted to digital, with 8% still playing film.
 In 2014, numerous popular filmmakers—including Quentin Tarantino and Christopher Nolan—lobbied large studios to commit to purchase a minimum amount of 35 mm film from Kodak.
 The decision ensured that Kodak's 35 mm film production would continue for several years.

 Although usually more expensive than film projectors, high-resolution digital projectors offer many advantages over traditional film units.
 For example, digital projectors contain no moving parts except fans, can be operated remotely, are relatively compact and have no film to break, scratch or change reels of.
 They also allow for much easier, less expensive, and more reliable storage and distribution of content.
-All-electronic distribution eliminates all physical media shipments.
+All-electronic distribution via the internet or satellite eliminates all physical media shipments, although deliveries via physical hard drive are possible.
 There is also the ability to display live broadcasts in theaters equipped to do so.
+It is possible to build boothless cinemas where the projector is mounted in a lift within the auditorium and only lowered for servicing, eliminating projection booths and reducing construction and maintenance costs associated with a projection booth.